 Hackney, Camden and Waltham Forest join Islington in move to borough-wide 20mph

-- Posted in: Blog, Islington, Camden, Waltham Forest, Hackney
+- Posted in: News and blogs, Islington, Camden, Waltham Forest, Hackney

 - Tagged with: 20mph, family, cycling, walking, rat runs, filtered permeability, speed

 0n 21 November 2012, Hackney Council voted overwhelmingly to confirm its commitment to 20mph as the default speed limit for the borough.